Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Definitions of Objects

-In other words, the depth of \(T\) is the length of the longest word in the shrubs of the shrubberies of \(T\).
-Again, note that a pseudotree is not necessarily a tree (unless \(n,r=1\)).
+In other words, the depth of $T$ is the length of the longest word in the shrubs of the shrubberies of $T$.
+Note again that a pseudotree is not necessarily a tree (it is a tree in the case $n=1$).

+\begin{remark} Complete prefix codes are finite because $\mathfrak{C}_{n,k,r}$ is a compact space, and any open partition of a compact space must be finite. \end{remark}

+Complete prefix codes are in bijective correspondence with pseudotrees.
+In particular, the leaves of any pseudotree are a complete prefix code, and every complete prefix code $P$ is the set of leaves of a unique pseudotree.

+\begin{definition}[Pseudotree of a Prefix Code] Suppose that $k \geq 2$ and $n,r \geq 1$.
+If $P \subseteq nT_{k,r}$ is a complete prefix code, then we define $\operatorname{pst}(P)$ to be the unique pseudotree whose maximal elements are $P$.
+This pseudotree is precisely the downwards closure of $P$ in the order from \cref{shruborder}. \end{definition}

+The standard process for generating and modifying trees, often called expansion, is very useful when defining and working with higher dimensional pseudotrees.
+This idea is commonly used in work with Higman-Thompson groups and their extensions, for instance in \cite[Lemma 3.3]{lawson2021polycyclic}.
+Later we will also use expansions to modify free generating sets of J\'{o}nsson-Tarski algebras, similar to Chapter 2 of \cite{higman1974finitely}.
+We formulate expansions using multisets because, for technical reasons, the results in \cref{expanding_prefix_codes} and \cref{lem:FreeGenExpansion} will fail if we only consider usual sets.